-Table A.3 in Appendix A compares the ratified and adjusted monitored NO_2 annual mean concentrations for the past 5 years with the air quality objective of $40\mu g/m^3$.
-Table A.4 sets out the predicted annual mean NO_2 at actual receptors.
+Table A.3 in Appendix A compares the ratified and adjusted monitored NO2 annual mean concentrations for the past 5 years with the air quality objective of 40μg/m3.

+Table A.8 sets out the predicted annual mean NO2 at actual receptors.

-For diffusion tubes, the full 2017 dataset of monthly mean values is provided in Appendix B. Due to concerns with the variability of the December data it was decided to exclude the full month's data from the final data set.
-Data shaded in blue was excluded Appendix B).
+For diffusion tubes, the full 2018 dataset of monthly mean values is provided in Appendix B. Data shaded in blue was excluded (Appendix B).

-Table A.5 in Appendix A compares the ratified continuous monitored NO2 hourly mean concentrations for the past 5 years with the Air Quality Objective of 200μg/m3, not to be exceeded more than 18 times per year.
+Table A.4 in Appendix A compares the ratified continuous monitored NO2 hourly mean concentrations for the past 5 years with the Air Quality Objective of 200μg/m3, not to be exceeded more than 18 times per year.